JoyLove0/metag_Pipeline/README.md

 | database_path    | This is the path to the directory where the database is.
 This needed for idenifying communities with KRAKEN2.
 An example is 64. |
 | kraken_threads   | The number the user chooses will be used for KRAKEN2.
 An example of this is 10.|

+See the sample parameter file for more examples.